The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Finite convergent length-reducing rewriting systems

 \end{lemma}

 \paragraph{Algorithms for groups in rewriting systems} Next we observe that deciding if elements have finite order can be done in polynomial time.

-\begin{lemma}[Narendran and Otto {\cite[Theorem 4.8]{FiniteOrderInPoly}}] There is a deterministic polynomial-time algorithm for the following problem: given an \icfclrrs\ $(\gset, T)$ presenting a group $G$ and a word $u \in \gset^*$, decide whether or not $u$ spells an element of finite order in $G$.
+\begin{lemma}[Narendran and Otto {\cite[Theorem 4.8]{NO}}] There is a deterministic polynomial-time algorithm for the following problem: given an \icf\ $(\gset, T)$ presenting a group $G$ and a word $u \in \gset^*$, decide whether or not $u$ spells an element of finite order in $G$.
+The running time is polynomial in $|T| + |u| + \sum_{(r,\ell)\in T} |\ell|$, so polynomial in $|u|+\nT$. \end{lemma}